 There are several ways that we test the brain and spinal cord.
 These tests provide us with a lot of information about how the nervous system is functioning overall, and whether there are any disruptions in communication.

-Sensation: sensory nerves travel from the spinal cord to the brain, and can be tested by seeing if a person can tell the difference between a sharp and dull, cold and hot, and if they can feel vibration.
+Sensory nerves travel from the spinal cord to the brain and can be tested by seeing if a person can tell the difference between a sharp and dull, cold and hot, and if they can feel vibration.

 To test coordination we check to see how well a person can do fine movements, such as tapping their fingers together, rapidly moving their hand, and by moving their finger back and forth from their nose to the doctor’s finger.
 Another way to assess coordination is to have the person run the heel of their right foot up and down their left shin, and vice versa.
 These coordination tests tell us how well a part of the brain called the cerebellum is functioning.

 We will have the person move their arms and legs against resistance to see how strong they are, and if both sides of the body are equally strong.
 To do this we have the person push and pull our hands with their arms and legs, and squeeze our fingers.